When the spirit meets the law: Innovation in law pedagogy (and why it’s the key to a high-integrity future)

 Thank you, LEB!
 It is actually tough to advocate for innovation and reforms because our schools (and some educators) are still highly traditional.
-Patience is a must if you want to join the advocacy because changemakers are often met with either indifference/inertia–after all, change brings people out of their comfort zones–or downright hostility or censure (more on this later).
+Patience is a must if you want to join the transformation process because advocates or changemakers are often met with either indifference/inertia–after all, change brings people out of their comfort zones–or downright hostility or censure (more on this later).

 However, there is hope and champions are now making their voices heard.
 One of them is Atty.
 Alizedney Ditucalan, the Dean of Law School of the Mindanao State University, who has posted these in his Twitter (one of them covered by Abogado.com.ph), “One lesson that we should learn from this pandemic is recognizing that our version of Socratic pedagogy is obsolete.
 PERIOD” (emphasis mine).
 The screen caps of his Tweets are shared below.